LiamJShaw/odin-rps/README.md

-# odin-rps
+# Rock Paper Scissors
-Rock Paper Scissors for The Odin Project
+Rock Paper Scissors for The Odin Project, written as a console app in JavaScript